rdrdog/bldr/README.md

 [![Build](https://github.com/rdrdog/bldr/actions/workflows/build.yaml/badge.svg)](https://github.com/rdrdog/bldr/actions/workflows/build.yaml)

 **Bldr** is a framework to make building containers in a mono-repo easy!

-**Dplyr** is a companion framework to make deploying these containers to Kubernetes (or other cloud services) easy too!
+It also includes functionality to make deploying these containers to Kubernetes (or other cloud services) easy too!

 ## Standard use cases
 You should consider using this framework if: